trungdinh1983/Recipe-Meal-Planner-API/README.md

 # README

 This is the backend portion of Recipe Meal planner app.
 Please see  [Recipe-Meal-Planner-React-FE](https://github.com/trungdinh1983/Recipe-Meal-Planner-React-FE) for the frontend portion.
 Both are needed to test out functionality of app.
+ReadMe file will be similiar with some diff

 This README would normally document whatever steps are necessary to get the